ijayhub/grocery-list-app/readme.md

 ```
-> Welcome landing page that has CTA takes you to Login/Register.
+> Welcome landing page that has CTA takes you to Login.
 > A dashBoard to create the Grocery item you needed.
 > Ability to delete an item or edit if user needs to modify item listed.
 ```